ENO-Based High-Order Data-Bounded and Constrained Positivity-Preserving Interpolation: Numerical Experiments

 \subsection{Hidden Local Extrema Examples}

 This numerical study demonstrates the ability of the PPI method to recover hidden extrema.
-The study uses the Runge functions $f_{1}(x)$ and $f_{7}(x,y)$ with a uniform mesh.
-The uniformly spaced mesh points are constructed such that the extremum at $x=0$ lies between two data points.

-Tables \ref{tab:f1_DBI_PPI_peak} and \ref{tab:f7_DBI_PPI_peak} show $L^{2}$-error norms and convergence rates when approximating $f_{1}(x)$ and $f_{7}(x,y)$.
+The study uses the Runge functions $f_{1}(x)$ and $f_{7}(x,y)$ with \st{a} uniform meshes.
+The uniformly-spaced mesh points are constructed such that the extremum at $x=0$ lies inside of an interval.
+Tables \ref{tab:f1_DBI_PPI_peak} and \ref{tab:f7_DBI_PPI_peak} show $L^{2}$-error norms and convergence rates when approximating $f_{1}(x)$ and $f_{7}(x,y)$ from Equations (\ref{eq:1d_runge}) and (\ref{eq:2d_runge}).
 The results from both tables show that the PPI method leads to smaller errors and larger convergence rates compared to the DBI method.
 The DBI approach uses a bounded interpolant that fails to represent the extremum at $x=0$, whereas the relaxed nature of the PPI approach allows for a more accurate representation of the extremum.
 In the case of DBI, as the target polynomial degree increases from $\mathcal{P}_{4}$ to $\mathcal{P}_{16}$, the errors and convergence rates do not improve because the global error is dominated by the local error in the interval with the hidden extremum.
 The DBI approach only achieves an $O(h^{2.5})$ accuracy as opposed to the PPI method, that achieves the same high accuracy regardless of whether or not the extremal values are data points.
 These results highlight the advantage of the PPI method over the DBI method for recovering hidden extrema from data.
 Overall, the PPI method achieves high-order accuracy when approximating the Runge functions from data with and without hidden extrema.